ghj0sh/TM2020-Map-Downloader/README.md

 ```

 Im not sure if DirectoryPath works since it just downloads to my downloads folder anyways.
 Might fix it later

+# How to Change the TMX Exchange

+Did you just figure out that TM2020 requires Standard Access to play the game?
+Well, so did I, which is why Im here to tell you how to change the site so you download from a different exchange.

+STEP 1: Choose a trackmania exchange and make a note of the link

+STEP 2: Go to https://api2.mania.exchange and go to the corresponding exchange

+STEP 3: Copy the API stuff for searching a track

+STEP 4: Paste it into your link.
+Should look something like this, for example: https://tmnf.exchange/api/tracks?limit=100

+STEP 5: Paste the link into line 27 in replacement of https://trackmania.exchange/mapsearch2/search?api=on&limit=100

+STEP 6: Look at how a map is downloaded on the exchange (look at how the map download link is formatted).

+STEP 7: Paste that into line 54 in replacement of https://trackmania.exchange/maps/download (Example for TMNF: https://tmnf.exchange/trackgbx)

 # CREDIT

 Shineeeeeuh - Making the code (https://github.com/Shineeeeeuh/Trackmania-Map-Downloader)